How To Deal With Stubborn People

-Speak to them in a calm rational way.
+Speaking to them in a calm rational way is how to deal with stubborn people.
 Don’t lecture or talk down to them for that is insulting.
 Treat them with respect as you would like them to treat you.
 If your partner is being stubborn, you can’t bottle up your feelings—those feelings will eventually come out, usually at an unexpected and inappropriate time.
 Dating/relationship expert Celia Schweyer suggests having a face-to-face conversation.
 “Sit them down and maintain eye contact to make sure you get your point across.
 Be firm and keep the volume of your voice steady,” she advises.
 “The best way to convince a stubborn partner is by being direct and talking to them in a very firm but respectful manner.”

 Break down the issue

-Make sure that you’re talking about the same thing.
+Making sure you’re on the same page is a great tip for how to deal with stubborn people.
 Conversations can get confusing, especially if emotions are involved.
 In addition, some topics need to be broken down so they are easier to digest.
-“Break it down into bite sizes, Those who are stubborn can suffer hearing loss when they aren’t hearing something that matches their thoughts and views,” says Mike Sheety, director of Thatshirt.com.
+“Break it down into bite sizes, those who are stubborn can suffer from hearing loss when they aren’t hearing something that matches their thoughts and views,” says Mike Sheety, director of Thatshirt.com.
 “You have to break it down into sizable bites that are easier to consume.”

 If you lose your temper or get too emotional it can make things even worse.
 “The first rule of dealing with a stubborn personality is practicing your own patience,” say Mahalli.
 “Display an open attitude and a willingness to hear them out, and hopefully, they’ll return the favor.”

 Don’t point out their mistakes